techjess/GarciaJLab3/README.txt

 ---

 Submission
 This project will not be submitted through TITANium, but rather through Github.
-Make a repository using our organization, https://github.com/CSUF-s18-121-05-15 , and name it similarly to the name you used for your cpp file.
+Make sure you're in our organization, https://github.com/CSUF-s18-121-05-15 , and name it similarly to the name you used for your cpp file where applicable.
 If you are unable to due to not being a member of the organization, please return to Titanium and fill out the survey available.

-To start, fork the repository.
-*Optional* Clone the repository to your computer. *Optional* Modify the files and commit changes to complete your solution.
-Push/sync the changes up to GitHub.
-Create a pull request on the original repository to turn in the assignment.
+Use this invitation link for submission: https://classroom.github.com/g/yRNJZxG2